lguangyu/PracticalNotes/r/haven-2.1.1-readxl-1.3.1-centos-7.6-install.md

 ## Issue

-Encountered error 'missing symbol `libiconv` during loading test.
+Encountered error 'missing symbol `libiconv`' during loading test.

 Install information:

 * `R` version 3.5.3 and 3.6.1 (confirmed)
 * `install.packages("tidyverse")`

-Actual reason is not clear.
 `objdump` shows `haven.so` and `readxl.so` looks for `libiconv`, `libiconv_open` and `libiconv_close` symbols.
 These symbols not found in `libR.so`.
+Actual cause is not clear.
+Guesses:
+* `R` not configured to `libiconv`;
+* `libiconv` not in system/standard path, so its linker flag not configured to makefile;

 ## Solution